Skip to main content

 How do I start a love letter?
 Toggle answer

-Start with the real reason for writing.
-You can name the feeling directly, mention a shared moment, or say that you wanted to put into words something you usually only show in small ways.
+Start with the real reason you’re writing.
+Name the feeling directly, mention a shared moment, or say you wanted to put into words something you usually only show in small ways.

 How long should a love letter be?
 Toggle answer

-A short love note can be powerful, but a serious love letter may need several paragraphs.
-The length is useful only when it adds memory, detail, honesty or a promise that feels real.
+A short love note can be powerful, but a deeper love letter may need several paragraphs.
+Length only matters when it adds memory, detail, honesty, or a promise that feels real.

-How do I make a love letter sound personal?
+How do I make a love letter feel personal?
 Toggle answer

-Use one detail only you could write: a habit, a memory, a place, a phrase they use, or something they do that changes your day.
+Use one detail only you would write: a habit, a memory, a place, a phrase they use, or something they do that changes your day.
 Specificity matters more than poetic language.

 Can I write a love letter to a close friend?
 Toggle answer

-Yes, but be careful with pressure.
-Say what you feel, acknowledge the friendship, and make it clear that they do not have to feel the same way or answer immediately.
+Yes, but be careful not to add pressure.
+Say what you feel, acknowledge the friendship, and make it clear they don’t have to feel the same way or answer immediately.

 What should I avoid in a love letter?
 Toggle answer

-Avoid clichés, exaggerated promises and copied romantic lines.
-Do not make the other person responsible for your happiness, and do not turn a new feeling into pressure for commitment.
+Avoid clichés, exaggerated promises, and copied romantic lines.
+Don’t make the other person responsible for your happiness, and don’t turn a new feeling into pressure for commitment.

 TL;DR - Make the Love Letter Specific Before Making It Romantic

-A strong love letter does not need perfect poetry.
-It needs one real person, one honest feeling and one detail that could not belong to anyone else.
+A strong love letter doesn’t need perfect poetry.
+It needs one real person, one honest feeling, and one detail that couldn’t belong to anyone else.